Mortgage Lender Continuing Education - Financial Regulation

 - 2 hours of training related to lending standards for the nontraditional mortgage product market; and

 - 1 hour of instruction on Maryland mortgage-related law.

 Course approvals are provided through the NMLS (effective since January 1, 2010).
 The continuing education requirements and a list of approved courses can be found on the NMLS website:

 For questions about course requirements, providers and approved courses, go to the NMLS Education Resource Page or call NMLS at 855-665-7123.
-For other inquiries specific to Maryland requirements, contact Arlene F. Williams, Acting Director of Mortgage Licensing and Mortgage Licensing Supervisor at 410-230-6068.
+For other inquiries specific to Maryland requirements, contact Arlene F. Williams, Director of Licensing at 410-230-6068.